mighty-ops/sasquatch/README.md

 * `list <name>` - Selects the specified list and starts playback.

 ## Plugins
-If CrispyFi doesn't do what you need, you can extend it.
+If Sasquatch doesn't do what you need, you can extend it.
 The plugin architecture is pretty minimal at this point, but at least there's a standardized interface.
 If none of the default trigger words matched, each plugin's `handle` method will be called until one is found that returns `true`.
 If a plugin returns `true`, the plugin chain is halted and the plugin's `status` attribute is checked for content.
-If it's not empty, its content will be replied to the Slack channel CrispyFi listens to.
+If it's not empty, its content will be replied to the Slack channel Sasquatch listens to.
 If it's empty, nothing further will happen (the plugin chain will *not* be traversed further, though).

 Plugins live in `/plugins` and need a `name` attribute.
 A minimal example implementation is provided in `examples/my_first_plugin.coffee`.